Projection depth for functional data: Practical issues, computation and applications: Simulations

-The results are clear-cut---\RPD{} convincingly outperforms all its competitors in all scenarios.
-The results are striking, especially in Models~\ref{ModelC2} and~\ref{ModelC3} with shape differences.
-There, only \RPD{} and (to a much smaller extent) \ID{} and \RHD{} are able to distinguish the two groups of data.
+The empirical findings are unambiguous: \RPD{} consistently outperforms all competing methods across all evaluated scenarios.
+This superiority is particularly striking in Models~\ref{ModelC2} and~\ref{ModelC3}, which are characterized by shape differences.
+In these complex settings, only \RPD{}---and to a markedly lesser extent, \ID{} and \RHD{}---demonstrate the capability to reliably distinguish between the two data groups.
 It is important to note that, for the DD-plot based on \RPD{}, a simple linear classifier is sufficient to effectively classify the two groups of complex functional data, such as those in Model~\ref{ModelC3}.
 This is explained by the analysis of the resulting DD-plots for Model~\ref{ModelC3} in Figure~\ref{fig: DD}, where the DD-transforms of the training data are displayed.
-Analogous diagnostic plots for Models~\ref{ModelC1} and~\ref{ModelC2} are in~\ref{Appendix Simulation}.
+Analogous diagnostic plots for Models~\ref{ModelC1} and~\ref{ModelC2} are in Section~\ref{Supplement: Simulations} of the online supplementary material.

-From Table~\ref{tab: ClassificationResults}, we observe that \RPD{} with regularization parameter $u = 0.1$ performs worse than \RPD{} with $u = 0.001$.
+From Table~\ref{tab: Classification_n500}, we observe that \RPD{} with regularization parameter $u = 0.1$ performs worse than \RPD{} with $u = 0.001$.
 Therefore, also for classification, we generally recommend using a very small regularization parameter, such as $u = 0.001$, consistently with the outlier detection task.